"DRAW ME A HOUSE"

 interpretation of this image start?

 'Draw me a house' is a participatory project in which anyone can participate.
-The assignment is simple; draw a

 The assignment is simple; draw us a house and fill in a short questionnaire.
 All submitted drawings and answers will become part of the

 research project, which will find its form in an installation with accompanying video.
-The installation will be used each time to collect

 The installation will be used again and again to collect new drawings, so the project will evolve over time, and our search for the meaning of the "original house" will continue.